 Once you are addicted to alcohol or other drugs, it is common to use these addictive behaviors to cope with negative feelings.
 Some even use these addictive behaviors as a type of reward system for themselves.

 During my active addiction, it got to the point where I would tell myself, “I worked all day today, so I deserve to get high.”
 Or “my boyfriend made me mad, so I can get high to make myself feel better.”

 Now, I take care of myself.
 Self-care in recovery means I work out, do art, get my nails done, and take time out of my day to just sit and think.
 By doing this, I can change my own thoughts about myself and my life.

-Now, the more I take care of myself and the better I feel, the more I want to keep that feeling going.
-I also know that in order to keep this positive feeling going, I need to keep working on myself, help others and maintain my sobriety.
+Now, the more I take care of myself, the better I feel, and the more I want to keep that feeling going.
+I also know that in order to keep this positivity, I need to maintain awareness, help others, and maintain my sobriety.
 This self-growth is an important part of self-care.

 When I was using, I couldn’t take care of myself, let alone help someone else.
 Now that I take time out for myself, I have more positive energy to help other people.

 I’m a huge fan of self-care now.
 If you haven’t tried it, I would HIGHLY recommend it.
 Don’t miss out.
 You deserve to be truly happy.

 Is addiction a family disease?
 What does this mean?
 Those experiencing addictive behaviors are suffering on their own.
 And their loved ones suffer immensely, too.
 It goes without saying that living with alcohol addiction or substance use disorder is incredibly difficult.